alfredobarron/smoke/README.md

 All contributions are very welcome, We love it.
 There are several ways to help out:

--Create an issue on GitHub, if you have found a bug
+- Create an issue on GitHub, if you have found a bug

--Write test cases for open bug issues
+- Write test cases for open bug issues

--Write patches for open bug/feature issues, preferably with test cases included
+- Write patches for open bug/feature issues, preferably with test cases included

--Contribute to the documentation
+- Contribute to the documentation

 There are a few guidelines that we need contributors to follow so that we have a chance of keeping on top of things.